 The original version of this article was submitted to FBI in September, 2004.
 Within a few days of its submission, security for at least some international flights was intensified and included special doublechecking of shoes.
 On October 22, 2004 the judge in the Steven Hatfill, M.D. suit said that FBI had told him that its investigation had reached “a critical stage.”
 Around this time FBI stopped providing regular briefings on the investigation to the targets and relatives of victims of the anthrax mailings.
 Also, the information that Abderraouf Jdey had studied biology at the University of Montreal was added to his FBI public profile after September, 2004; the original version of the above article had only suggested that Jdey might have had a pertinent education such as in chemical engineering.
 In other words, in a sense, the Jdey theory proved predictive.
 (Subsequently, FBI removed detailed information about Jdey from its Websites, including the reference to his study of biology.)

 On April 20, 2005, the U.S. Government announced a new reward of up to $5 million for information on Jdey.
+In this period FBI’s management began to deprive the investigation, led by Richard Lambert from 2002 to 2006, of resources, according to his later suit over retaliation against his whistle blowing.2

 An isolated report that Jdey entered Turkey in 2002 is evidence contrary to the above account, but it could readily be explained by the use of an altered passport by another al Qaeda operative.
 Also, as a suicide pledger, Jdey was committed to follow the example of his 9/11 comrades.
 Failing to do so would have earned him the contempt of his peers.
 Besides, he would have known that using his real passport in the post-9/11 era was too risky.
 So this Turkish report merits plenty of skepticism.

-Although the above article couches its argument in terms of a search for conclusive proof, in the circumstances of a case where the leading suspect appears to have committed suicide, conclusive proof may never emerge.
+Although the above account couches its argument in terms of a search for conclusive proof, in the circumstances of a case where the leading suspect appears to have committed suicide, conclusive proof may never emerge.
 Therefore, it may be necessary to shift the standard of proof to “preponderance of the evidence”.
 It is very possible that FBI has sufficient evidence for a reasonable person to conclude that, more likely than not, Jdey was the Anthrax Mailer.
 Indeed, some might conclude that simply on the basis of the evidence and arguments in this article.

 All other theories of the case (including FBI’s weak, 100% circumstantial one) face the severe handicap of having to provide plausible explanations for anomalies that this theory resolves, including above all the outstanding anomaly of Atta’s trip to Portland, Maine.
 FBI’s theory provides no plausible explanations for some of these anomalies and only feeble ones for others.
 In addition, FBI’s claim to have cleared all those with access to the anthrax other than Bruce Ivins does not account for the possibility of theft of the anthrax, as discussed below.